Mufaroe04/streamlite_apps/README.md

 2. Clone or download the files and folders in the repository
 3. Then open up your anaconda prompt and navigate to the directory where you unpacked or cloned the files and run the following : streamlit run stream.py --server.maxUploadSize 2
 4. Watch the video on how it works.
-Link in txt file in the repository 5.Done by Mufaro Manyama (r206655v program HCC)and Patrick  Webster Jainos(r206657p program HCC )
+5.Done by Mufaro Manyama (r206655v program HCC)and Patrick  Webster Jainos(r206657p program HCC )